puganinithepug/Enterprise-Expense-Standardization-Aggregation-Visualization-Tool/README.md

 ## 10-Q Sales, Revenue and Expenses Visualizations for Business Insights - Power BI & Microsoft Fabric

 The second part of this Enterprise 10-Q ETL is visualization of enterprise sales, revenue and costs using Power BI.
-Made as a follow up to the VBA Macro tool
+Made as a follow up to the VBA Macro tool.
+This report can be found in the enterprise_10-Q_report.pbix file of this repo.

 The Power BI report is designed for easy navigation for readers.
 The report also leverages dynamic RLS (role level security) to ensure controlled user access priviledges.
 The primary report page is the _Page Navigation_ page.
 This page is directly integrated with RLS, ensuring controlled access.
 The page has a selection panel for various pages in the report containing graphical analysis of the enterprise finances.
 Once a panel selection is made, the button click redirects the user to the selected report page.
 - RLS related data is contained in the **Security Table** and the **PLS** datasets.